 5.1 Appointment of Committees and Sub-Committees

-5.1.1 Subject to the paragraph 7.2 of the Constitution and such directions and guidance as may be issued by Monitor from time to time, the Board may appoint committees of the Board consisting of one or more members of the Board.
+5.1.1 Subject to paragraph 7.2 of the Constitution and such directions and guidance as may be issued by Monitor from time to time, the Board may appoint committees of the Board consisting of one or more members of the Board.

 5.1.2 A committee appointed under this SO may, subject to such directions and guidance as may be given by Monitor or the Board, appoint sub-committees.